-France aiming to stop eight-time champions Germany
+Germany's Buhl out of Euro 2022 semi with France

 Oliver Bierhoff, the German men's and women's national team director, had previously said he expected Germany to make at least the semi-finals.

-After their win over Austria, Germany coach Martina Voss-Tecklenburg said: "If I take Oliver Bierhoff's words that it's a success to be in the last four of a major tournament then we have done that for now and it's nice and makes us proud.
+After their win over Austria, Voss-Tecklenburg said: "If I take Oliver Bierhoff's words that it's a success to be in the last four of a major tournament then we have done that for now and it's nice and makes us proud.

 "But, nevertheless, we want to win this semi-final and we know the next big step will be a greater challenge.